 Fed's Bullard says another coronavirus economic relief bill may not be needed

-A top official at the U.S. Federal Reserve said on Sunday the US$2.3 trillion economic relief bill approved by Congress was appropriately sized and that a further relief effort may not be needed if support efforts are well executed.

-WASHINGTON: A top official at the U.S. Federal Reserve said on Sunday the US$2.3 trillion economic relief bill approved by Congress was appropriately sized and that a further relief effort may not be needed if support efforts are well executed.
+WASHINGTON: A top official at the US Federal Reserve said on Sunday (Apr 5) the US$2.3 trillion economic relief bill approved by Congress was appropriately sized and that a further relief effort may not be needed if support efforts are well executed.

 "I felt like this one was well-sized for the situation," St. Louis Federal Reserve Bank President James Bullard told CBS' "Face the Nation" when asked if further legislation would be needed.